 The 4V Lightdriver is powered by a long-lasting Lithium ion battery for easy of use.
 It can pivot into three positions for use in small spaces and has an integrated LED flashlight for illuminating tasks.

-The company’s new Stud Finder finds the center of a stud for more reliable reads.
+The company’s new Stud Finder hand tool finds the center of a stud for more reliable reads.
 It also features continuous calibration, a thin, easy to hold profile, and a hole for marking the center of the stud.
 Batteries are included.